Safeguarding: our progress

 Leaders need to deliver a bold shift in culture within organisations and across the sector that goes beyond changes to policies and procedures.
 This means recognising and systematically challenging sexism, gender inequality and other power imbalances including age, race, disability, faith, sexual orientation, and gender identity.

-The Department for International Development (DFID) have a website which provides an overview of their work on safeguarding and points to guidance for those working in the aid sector on how to safeguard their people and programmes.
-This website also provides further information regarding DFID's reporting on progress across the sector and the emplomyent cycle initatives mentioned above.
+The Department for International Development (DFID) provide an overview of their safeguarding work online, including guidance for those working in the aid sector on how to safeguard their people and programmes.

 The OECD Development Assistance Committee (DAC) have put together a comprehensive framework outlining their approach to preventing and responding to sexual exploitation, abuse, and harassment.
 With a focus on international coordination, the instrument builds on existing commitments and standards and its creation was supported by a small ad hoc working group open to civil society organisations interested by this advocacy effort.